metrorailings/OwlBlog/content/posts/2022-playoff-notes.md

 Zone defense may not quite be their strong suit.
 Man coverage seems to suit their defenders better.

+Blitzing has become a hallmark weapon for this defense.

 ***

 ### Steelers